Roch Cholowsky: Amateur career

-Cholowsky attended Hamilton High School in Chandler, Arizona, where he played on the baseball team as a shortstop and pitcher and on the football team as a quarterback.
-As a junior in 2022, he hit .315 with two home runs.
-As a senior in 2023, he batted .466 with 11 home runs and 35 RBI and was named the Gatorade Arizona Baseball Player of the Year.
-He was considered a top prospect for the 2023 Major League Baseball draft, but went unselected and enrolled at UCLA to play college baseball.
+For the baseball team, Cholowsky played as a shortstop and pitcher.
+As a junior for Hamilton in 2022, he hit .315 with two home runs.
+As a senior in 2023, he batted .466 with 11 home runs and 35 runs batted in (RBI) and was named the Gatorade Arizona Baseball Player of the Year.
+He was considered a top prospect for the 2023 Major League Baseball draft, but went unselected and ultimately enrolled at UCLA to play college baseball.